Grand Haven

 Market Nonprofits

-Please contact Abigail Wittkopp at awittkopp@grandhavenchamber.org if interested in having a non-profit booth.
+Please contact the Market Manager at marketmanager@grandhavenchamber.org if interested in having a non-profit booth.
 Nonprofit organizations are able to staff a table at the Market to promote & inform the public about their organization as along is involves healthy eating, living, or agriculture.
 We do not allow for non-food vendors to sell items.

 Ottawa Food